 |

-Mr Rogers' Syllabus AP Computer Science AB (Year 2 of a 2 Year AP/IB Computer Science Program) |
+.
+Mr Rogers' Syllabus IB Computer Science (Year 2 of a 2 Year AP/IB Computer Science Program) | ||||||||||

 |

 Computer science is one of the most dynamic job markets in America.
 It has surpassed engineering in the number of jobs and rivals it for pay.
-Within the computer science job market, Software Engineer is often listed as one of the best jobs in America from the standpoint of job satisfaction, work environment, and pay At Southside High, AP Computer Science AB is a 2 year, college level, program using Java language.
+Within the computer science job market, Software Engineer is often listed as one of the best jobs in America from the standpoint of job satisfaction, work environment, and pay At Southside High, IB Computer Science is a 2 year, college level, program using Java language.
 At the end of the first year students are required to take the AP Computer Science A exam.
-The first year covers all the AP Computer Science A topics and the first 17 chapters of the textbook..
-The remaining 8 chapters and additional AP Computer Science AB topics will be covered in the second year.
-During the second year, students will have the opportunity to demonstrate their mastery of the subject by designing, writing, and testing a significant software project.
+The first year covers all the AP Computer Science A topics.
+Additional IB Computer Science topics will be addressed in the second year.
+Second year students will generally meet in the same classroom as the first year students and will often need to work on a self study basis but will have ready access to the teacher as needed.
+Major Project--Personal Software Project: During the second year, students will be expected to demonstrate their mastery of the subject by designing, writing, and testing a significant software project (see the specification and milestones below), generally entered as a project in the regional science fair.
 This is a college level, computer science class using Java language.
-At the end, students will be required to take the AP computer science AB test and the IB standard level exam.
-For more information contact the American College Board.
-AP Standards:
+At the end, students will be required to take the IB standard level exam.
+Special Programming Assignments: Smart phones are one of the hottest new Java programming environments.
+In particular, those using the Google Android operating system are especially accessible for the development of applications.
+Second year students will have the opportunity to try their hand at developing Java applications for Android based phones.
+In addition, students will have the opportunity to try their hand at programming both Lego robots and Javalin stamp computers ( a computer on a chip used for developing software for the imbedded processors in various types of equipment).
+IB Standards: Each student will be provided with a copy of IB standards at the beginning of the year.
+Since much of the time students will function in a self-study mode, it is essential that they familiarize themselves with the standards as soon as possible.
+Computer Lab Hours: The room 105 computer lab or room 134 will be open on 3rd lunch shifts and after school for 90 min. every day except Wed.

 TextBooks : Mr. Rogers will provide the following books: